douglaswlee/douglaswlee.github.io/_posts/2018-11-01-Reddit Gradschool.md

 I collected ~1000 documents like the above using [PRAW](https://praw.readthedocs.io/en/latest/), the **P**ython **R**eddit **A**PI **W**rapper, scraping user-submitted questions (or submissions in PRAW parlance) and associated comments into separate data structures linked by a common submission ID.
 The collected documents cover a period from March 7, 2018 through May 30, 2018.
 For each submssion, we can also use PRAW to pull any needed information about each OP that we need as well.

 Before performing any analysis, it should be noted that not every collected document is actually a question.
 Taking the path of least resistance, I filtered out submissions that were not explicitly questions using punctuation -- essentially looking for the presence of question marks in each document text.
-I also removed questions which had only been posted within 24 hours of collection, eventually leaving me with 829 documents (and their ~6000 associated comments) to analyze.
+I also removed submissions which had only been posted within 24 hours of collection, eventually leaving me with 829 documents (and their ~6000 associated comments) to analyze.

 ## Topic Modeling: What are grad school candidates even asking?